JeffreyLin1/dih-framework/packages/create-dih-app/README.md

 # Create DIH App

-Create DIH Framework applications with one command.
-This CLI tool creates Next.js applications with DIH Framework integration.
+Create DIH 🥀 applications with one command.
+This CLI tool creates Next.js applications with DIH 🥀 integration.

 ## Usage